interactafraz/afreminders/README.md

 ## Notes

-* If you plan to handle sensitive data with this tool on a publicly accessible server, consider hardening your system using at least htaccess restrictions.
+* If you plan to handle sensitive data with this tool on a publicly accessible server, consider hardening your system.
 * AFreminders comes from *AFRAZ* and *reminders*.

 ## License